felipecosta09/aws-modernization-with-cloud-one-fss/content/02_Deploy/03_test_deploy.md

 ```
 To know more on how to use the AWS CLI, check the <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html">Installation</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html">Configuration</a> documentation

-Now you can examine the tags from the scan result, still in your S3 bucket, click in the file that you uploaded, then scroll to the <b>Tags</b> section.
+Now you can examine the tags from the scan result, still in your Amazon S3 bucket, click in the file that you uploaded, then scroll to the <b>Tags</b> section.

 ![Diagram](/images/tags.png)